bkleinen/bkleinen.github.io/ss2014/info3/labs/lab-07.md

 (http://guides.rubyonrails.org/active_record_querying.html) contains all necessary information on how to query Pumpkins.

+*** remember to make use of all the great pumpkins all of you added with their pull request you can use to populate your database! ***

+    rake db:populate

+(after updating from the main/upstream repository, see https://help.github.com/articles/fork-a-repo)

 ### Order has many Pumpkins through LineItems.
 An order consists of many line items stating the amount and pumpkin ordered.
 Create a database migration for Line Items and set up the has_many :through